7cowries/7goldencowries-frontend/README.md

 1. Set wallet to `UQTestWallet123` in the header input.
 2. Go to Quests and claim "Join our Telegram" → XP +40; re-claim → "Already claimed".
 3. Refresh page → XP persists and Profile widget progress reflects backend.
+4. Visit /leaderboard.
+Verify:
+   - Top 3 show as large cards with progress bars.
+   - Your wallet row is highlighted when localStorage.wallet is set.
+   - Progress bars reflect server levelProgress.
+   - List re-sorts/refreshes within 60s and when wallet changes.

 ## Scripts